TundraSoft/TundraLibs/.github/pull_request_template.md

 ### Checklist:

-- [ ] My code follows the style guidelines of this project
+- [ ] Code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
+- [ ] Code has been self reviewed before raising PR
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] Code is well commented
-- [ ] I have made corresponding changes to the documentation
+- [ ] Documentation has been updated
-- [ ] My changes generate no new warnings
+- [ ] No new warnings are generated
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] Test cases have been updated to reflect the changes/fixes
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New and existing unit tests pass locally with changes
 - [ ] Any dependent changes have been merged and published in downstream modules